Bob Biswas: Plot

 After being hit by a vehicle while being chased during the events of Kahaani, Bob Biswas has woken up from a coma after eight years and does not remember anything even his wife Mary Biswas and children Mini Biswas & Benny Biswas.
 Two officers from Kolkata Police, Jishu Narang and Kharaj Sahu are keeping an eye on Bob Biswas because unknown to Bob and his family, Bob is actually an assassin.

 After recruiting Bob to be an exclusive assassin to work for them, they give Bob a flip phone on which photos of Bob's targets will be shared.
 Meanwhile, Mini is addicted to a drug called Blue that is distributed by Bubai Da and his boss Ustaad.
-After Jishu Narang and Kharaj Sahu send Bob's first target photo, Bob visits a homeopathy pharmacist Kali Da and receives a pistol disguised as Nux Vomica.
+After Jishu Narang and Kharaj Sahu send Bob's first target photo, Bob visits a homoeopathy pharmacist Kali Da and receives a pistol disguised as Nux Vomica.
 Bob then kills his first target Bubai and two of his men.
 He then leaves for home and meets Mini on his way, who bought Blue from Bubai, a fact unknown to Bob.
 Bob's second target is Ustaad's investor Rahul who is an undercover police officer investigating Ustaad's illegal activities.
 Police officer Indira Verma starts investigating the murders of Bubai and Rahul.

 After inquiring about Bob, Indira suspects the former and starts keeping an eye on him.
 On other hand, Ustaad has his henchman Dhonu investigate the murders.
 Dhonu is close to the Biswas family and is on friendly terms with Bob who visits his noodle stand frequently.
 While visiting Mary's first husband and Mini's father David's grave, Bob remembers that he has hidden a diary containing names of targets killed, who gave the target and money transactions.
 With that diary, he finds an unknown key.
 Bob's third target is Indira's boss but Bob does not kill her after meeting Indira who tells Bob that her boss is instrumental in fighting the drug mafia.
 Jishu Narang and Kharaj Sahu pay a visit to Bob and enquires as to why he did not kill his third target, to that Bob tells he will not continue on the path and if they force him, he will go to Indira Verma with the diary.
 Jishu Narang and Kharaj Sahu go to Boss who is a deputy of Indira's boss.
 Bob visits Kali Da to return Nux Vormica and enquire about the key to this Kali then takes Bob to the trunk room deeper inside his shop and points out Bob his trunk.
 Inside Bob finds a carrier bag full of cash and becomes happy that now Bob and his family can leave happily in Kalimpong.